 The objective of a safety case is to demonstrate that the facility is designed, constructed, operated and maintained in a safe manner and is largely required for facilities that contain significant hazards as defined by legislative requirements.
 It documents significant hazards and demonstrates the adequacy of the barriers and management systems that prevent the hazard from becoming a significant risk and hence is a significant piece of its process safety framework.

-A Safety Case contains 4 main components:
+It has 4 main components:

 - The facility description – scope of operation, design philosophy, physical aspects, activities on the facility, surrounding activities, types and numbers of people present, mitigation systems

-- Committed Actions: Where risk gaps have been identified the actions to close these gaps must be documented before safety case submission.
+- Committed Actions: Where risk gaps have been identified the actions to close these gaps must be documented before submission.
 This may involve the evaluation of different solutions to improve the risk management of specific scenario’s.

-Safety Case Scouting Study – identification of documentation, studies and management systems in place that can meet the requirements within legislation.
+Scouting Study – identification of documentation, studies and management systems in place that can meet the requirements within legislation.
 Gaps, resource requirements and a project plan are also documented as part of the scouting study.